OjasviChauhan/301DaysOfCode/README.md

 Created a Dynamic Web Application using Servlets, JSP and gave it a Java Database connectivity (JDBC) using MySql Workbench.

 Link for Repository: https://github.com/OjasviChauhan/Servlets/tree/master/LoginModule
+## Day 24 : 16th May 2020
+Studied Dynamic Programming and solved a question on a tetrahedral using DP from Codeforces.